CHIRICAHUA NATIONAL MONUMENT ON VINTAGE POSTCARDS

 "Chiricahua National Monument.
 Where the winds of the ages performed a miracle in artistry in carving wierd and wonderful shapes from mountains of stone.
 Many camping and picnic stops.
 Can be reached either from Bowie or Willcox, Arizona".
 Printed color chrome-style postcard.
 Published by Phoenix Specialty Adv.
 Co., Phoenix, Arizona.
 Number 13560.
 Probably dates from 1960s.

 "Chiricahua National Monument.
-Chiricahua National Monument, often called the "Wonderland of Rocks", is one of America's most beautiful scenic wonders".
+Chiricahua National Monument, often called the "Wonderland of Rocks", is one of Arizona's most beautiful scenic wonders".
 Printed color chrome-style postcard.
 Published by Freelance Products Co., Phoenix, Arizona.
 Number 038.
 Probably dates from 1970s.

 "Cochise Head.
 The mountain resembling the face of Cochise recalls a time when this great Apache warrior lived and fought in this Chiricahua wilderness".
 Printed color chrome-style postcard.
 Published by Freelance Products Co., Phoenix, Arizona.
 Number 099.
 Probably dates from 1970s.